bjornregnell/the-future-software-engineer/README.md

 **What every junior software developer must know to stay relevant in the AI-boosted era**

 ### About me
 I do teaching and research in software engineering.
 Since 2015 I have been responsible for the first programming course for Master students in Computer Science at the Faculty of Engineering, LTH at Lund University.
-In 2016 we started to use Scala as the first programming language, due to its simple syntax and powerful abstrations.

 ## Intro